encoresky/react-mobile-share/README.md

 # React-Mobile-Share

-Provides an easy and simple way to share data (such as text, url and media) via mobile’s build-in share module.
+Provides an easy and simple way to share data (such as text, url and media) via mobile’s built-in share module.
 It is based on [Web Share API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share).

 This works only with secure contexts (HTTPS).